Like a good financial plan, insurance takes into account your goals and current financial situation and should evolve as your life changes.

 “Disability is one of the more overlooked insurances,” Kujala says.
 “Your average working individual generally relies on their employer-provided disability.
 But in a lot of instances – especially for highly compensated individuals who get compensation in terms of stock options, etc. – having your own personal coverage to supplement that should be discussed within financial planning.”

 Long-term care insurance also should be part of an individual’s investment plan, Kujala notes, and there are several options in that regard.
 Traditional long-term care insurance is one option; another is to reposition assets to make them available if needed for long-term care.
 A third option is, as noted above, to acquire a life insurance policy that provides for accelerated benefits if needed for long-term care.

 Not only are insurance plans customizable, but how you choose to pay your premiums – the amount you pay for a given policy – can also be tailored.

 The funding source may simply be cash.
 You may also free up cash by reducing holdings, or you may generate cash by selling existing stock portfolio positions.
 There can also be income available through assets gifted to family members, such as investment real estate.
 Liquidating assets is another option, though that may have tax implications.

-“Your insurance policy is unique and very individualized to your situation.
-Your estate plan, legacy and wishes after you’re gone must be taken into consideration.”
+“Properly structured insurance portfolios are unique and should be individualized to your situation,” says Kujala.
+“Your estate plan, your legacy and your wishes after you’re gone must be taken into consideration.”